exponea/exponea-android-sdk/Documentation/setup.md

 ### Using a configuration file

+> ❗This option is **deprecated** and will be removed from SDK in the next major version.

 Create a file `exponea_configuration.json` inside the `assets` folder of your application with at least the following configuration properties:

 ```json